p4ali/Notes/coursera/FP_advanced.md

 consistently when subjected to a function.

 According to this [Haskell wiki](https://en.wikibooks.org/wiki/Haskell/Category_theory), it's like this:
-> A category is a collection of objects and morphisms (functions), where the morphisms are from objects in a category to other objects in that category.
+> A category is a collection of objects and morphisms (functions, or arrow), where the morphisms are from objects in a category to other objects in that category.
 A functor is a function which maps objects and morphisms from one category to objects and morphisms in another

+Representation:
+* morphisms: If `f` is a morphism with source object C and target object B, we write `f: C->B`
+* composition of these morphisms: If `g: A->B` and `f: B->C` are two morphisms, they can be composed, resulting in a morphism `f ○ g: A->C`.

 A functor is a function from structures to structures; that is, a functor accepts one or more arguments, which are usually structures of a given signature, and produces a struacture (of the same signature) as its result. see also [Functor(函子),